Sample complexity of matrix product states at finite temperature: Sample complexity of matrix product states

 \subsection{Correction factor for interactions}

-In the previous subsection, an exact formula for the NFPF of the non-interacting Hamiltonian was derived.
+In the previous section, an exact formula for the NFPF of the noninteracting Hamiltonian was derived.
 Now, based on this, we derive the formula of the NFPF for general interacting Hamiltonians, which can be done by introducing a single correlation factor as a numerically determined parameter.

-We first analytically investigate the NFPF for the 1D classical Ising model to grab an idea of correlation factors without bias or approximations.
+We first analytically investigate the NFPF for the 1D classical Ising model to generate an idea of correlation factors without bias or approximations.
 The Hamiltonian is given as

-which is the $g=0$ limit of the transverse-field Ising model introduced shortly.
+which is the $g=0$ limit of the transverse-field Ising model that will be introduced shortly.
 The partition function is represented by the transfer matrix as

 where